CSS360-2025-Fall/DENTL/report.md

 malicious actors.
 We are currently dealing with this by having the tokens only exist in our personal workspaces, and our private group server, inside a .env file.
 We must make sure that .env remains on .gitignore to prevent these values from leaking.

+## Additional Features:
+### Leaderboards
+We want our bot to be able to display a leaderboard containing the top ten(?) wealthiest people on the system, as well as where the user calling it would rank upon the board.